vzhang90/Credit_Risk_Analysis/README.md

 Initially after reading the [LoanStats_2019Q1.csv file](https://github.com/vzhang90/Credit_Risk_Analysis/blob/main/LoanStats_2019Q1.csv) and performing Basic Data Cleaning:
 - Split the Data into training and testing sets with Scikit-learn's `train_test_split` module
     - Create training variables *(or feature)* by converting the string values into numerical ones using the `get_dummies()` method
-    - Create the target *(or output)* variables
+    - Create target *(or output)* variables
-        - Check balance of target variables
+        - Checke balance of target variables
             - *confirms imbalance in training set*
             - *counts the number of instances by class to verify both classes are same size*